pjbiggs/Massey203311/Week8/Week8.md

 #### General

 We will be working within web browsers, and Firefox and Chrome are installed on the machines, or Safari if you are an Apple user.
-We will then login to RStudio Cloud using your personalised account.
-If you would like to use your own laptop in the labs on either campus, please feel free to do so.
+We will then login to Massey RStudio using your personalised account.
+If you would like to use your own laptop in the labs please feel free to do so.

-#### Manawatu (iMacs)
+#### Manawatu ScC5.10 (iMacs)

-The machines we are using for the course are Apple iMacs.
-Please use your normal Massey username and password to login to these machines.
-Please remember to ignore (i.e. cancel) the dialogue box about the network when you log in.
+The machines we can use for the course are Apple iMacs.
+Please follow the information in "Access_to_RStudio_2024.pdf" to log into these machines through the use of the VMware Horizon application.
+Please use your normal Massey username and password to login to the Windows 10 machines.

-#### Albany (PCs)

-The machines are Windows PC's so logging into them should be the same as any other Massey Windows PC.

 #### outside Massey

-Most likely this is your own machine, so this should not be an issue.
+Most likely this is your own machine, so this should not be an issue, but please follow the general instructions in "Access_to_RStudio_2024.pdf" about the use of your own machine and these resources.

 ### Our work today

-Just as we did for the Bootcamp module, you have been provided with a link to create a new RStudio workspace in your account.
-Please go ahead and do this if you have not already done so.
-We are using different packages in `R` for this Module - some of which have large numbers of dependencies (I have loaded them for you already) - so I strongly suggest starting this new Module with this new workspace.
-Also, the resources for this Module will only be available via this project (I will be posting the files on Stream as well as a backup).
+We will perform our work inside the _`Module3`_ folder in your Massey RStudio account.
+We are using different packages in `R` for this Module, some of which have large numbers of dependencies (I - well my ITS colleagues Patrick Rynhart & Tim O'Dea) have loaded them for you already).
+The resources for this Module will only be available via this Module 3 folder (I will be posting the files on Stream as well as a backup).

 ## Theoretical overview

 The DADA2 paper[^1] by Callahan et al. has an associated GitHub page[^2]  and a great tutorial page.
-We are going to use a set of 20 samples that are used in the tutorial, and are provided for you within the _`MiSeq_SOP`_ folder.
+We are going to use a set of 20 samples that are used in the tutorial, and are provided for you within the _`MiSeq_SOP`_ folder with the _`Module3/Metagenomics`_ folder.
 There are other files in there, but more on those later.
 So, most of the below comes from the tutorial and the DADA2 vignette inside `R` and is acknowledged as such.

 The investigation of environmental microbial communities and microbiomes has been driven in significant part by the recent widespread adoption of amplicon sequencing.
 In amplicon sequencing a particular genetic locus is amplified from DNA extracted from the community of interest, and then sequenced on a next-generation sequencing platform.
 This technique removes the need to culture microbes in order to detect their presence, and cost-effectively provides a deep census of a microbial community.